 Dining out is supposed to be easy and fun, but trying to find a restaurant your whole group can agree on is next to impossible.
 Sometimes, you’re glad to be in a mall food court or near a “restaurant row,” where enough choices are close by to please everybody.
 Have you thought of creating a Food Court for Birds in your back yard?
 Like people, birds have preferences about what, where, and how they like to eat.
 Here’s how you can build a Food Court for the birds in your neighborhood.

 Platform feeders are shallow wooden frames with durable screened bottoms (stainless steel is the most durable) for good drainage.
-Some stand on short legs, others mount on poles, but all offer easy cleaning—just pick ‘em up and dump ‘em out.
+You can easily fix them up with sugru no drill glues that support wood and other surfaces.
+Some stand on short legs, others mount on poles, but all offer easy cleaning-just pick ‘em up and dump ‘em out.

 A low platform feeder featuring millet or cracked corn will attract ground feeders like the Varied Thrush, Spotted Towhee, Oregon Junco, Mourning Dove, a variety of sparrows, and even quail.
 You might try a platform feeder several feet off the ground for larger birds and those birds that are leery of enclosed feeders.